Adelaide T. Crapsey: Early life

-Adelaide Trowbridge was born on March 7, 1855, in Catskill, NY.
+Adelaide Trowbridge was born on March 7, 1855, in Catskill, New York.

 Her father was Marcus H. Trowbridge (1827–1891), who had moved to Catskill with his father.
 After completing his schooling, he learned the printing trade and became the owner of the Catskill Examiner newspaper.
 Her mother was Harriet G. Trowbridge (1831–1907).

 Adelaide Trowbridge had one sibling, her brother Arthur Hunt Trowbridge (1858–1883).

 She married the Rev. Algernon S. Crapsey (1847–1927) on June 2, 1875, in St. Paul's Chapel of Trinity Church in New York City, where he was serving as a recently ordained minister in the Episcopal Church.
-The couple had nine children, of which three were born in New York City and six in Rochester: Philip Crapsey (1876–1907), Emily Margaret Crapsey (1877–1901), the poet Adelaide Crapsey (1878–1914), Paul Bontecou Crapsey (1880–1961), Rachel Morris Crapsey (1882–1942), Algernon Sidney Crapsey (1884–1955), Ruth Elizabeth Crapsey (1887–1898), Marie Louise Crapsey (1891–1979), and Arthur Hunt Crapsey (1896–1955).
+The couple had nine children, of which three were born in New York City and six in Rochester.

 Jean Webster, the Vassar College roommate and lifelong friend of her daughter Adelaide, the poet, noted that "Dr. and Mrs. Crapsey weren't the ideal parents for a large family."

 After their marriage, her husband continued his busy work as a priest, which allowed the couple only two or three nights a week for courting and having guests.